mongodb/mongodbatlas-cloudformation-resources/cfn-resources/private-endpoint-service/docs/README.md

 #### Profile

 The profile is defined in AWS Secret manager.
-See [Secret Manager Profile setup](../../../examples/profile-secret.yaml).
+See [Secret Manager Profile setup (../../../examples/profile-secret.yaml)

 _Required_: No